areotwister/Master_Vorbereitung/Rechnerarchitektur/slides_with_undertitle/Computer-Architecture-Chapter-2-2022-11-08-slide-33-to-46.md

 <!-- - `1:20:41`: then very getting this so a zero right x ten is sir. -->
 <!-- - `1:20:46`: it is sir. -->
 <!-- - `1:20:51`: is the argument in and we're we're villa we're moving into and a five and a denville the loading actually. -->
-- `1:21:02`: if you're setting both a zero and a three here and to the constant one and **we don't need to save anything here because...** this a zero and a three here and you see be saved is you're here in a five and is **a three here is...**.
+- `1:21:02`: if you're setting both a zero and a three here and to the constant one and **we don't need to save anything here because this a zero and a three here...** and you see be saved is you're here in a five and is a three here is.
 <!-- - `1:21:22`: and. -->
 <!-- - `1:21:24`: and this a three here is. -->
 - `1:21:31`: sorry this a three here is **also a temporary so which doesn't need to be saved like all the argument regiersters are tempories** and right and envy have fuel a loop in to do if if this is already one here is a five then we're jumping down at so it is less equally than then.
+- **reason for caller und calle saved registers:**
+  - **damit einen guten Ausgleich an Registern gibt, die vom caller und calle ohne Bedenken verwendet werden können.**
 <!-- - `1:21:51`: i am if a five here is less equal then then is this. -->
 <!-- - `1:21:59`: athens than zero sign trade. -->
 <!-- - `1:22:02`: sorry no i'm not since less equal than one so i'm not mixing up also. -->